Lilik0404/.NET/CRUD application/README.md

-A simple CRUD .NET application that allows to connect to a DB and make INSERT,SELECT,CREATE USERS
+A simple CRUD WINFORMS .NET application that allows to connect to a DB and make INSERT,SELECT,CREATE USERS